 The following conditions are to be satisfied to solemnize a Sikh marriage:

 - No party to the marriage should have a partner living at the time of marriage;

 - Both the parties to the marriage-

-the bridegroom should have completed the age of twenty - one and the bride should have completed the age of eighteen years at the time of marriage;The parties to the marriage should not be related to each other and should not come under the degrees of prohibited relationship, unless otherwise allowed under the rituals or customs which governs each of them which allows for such a marriage between both of them.
+The bridegroom should have completed the age of twenty - one and the bride should have completed the age of eighteen years at the time of marriage;The parties to the marriage should not be related to each other and should not come under the degrees of prohibited relationship, unless otherwise allowed under the rituals or customs, which governs each of them and allows for such a marriage between both of them.